 Can you see it?
 The idea is that when someone looks at a photograph and the subject is placed in the very middle, the viewer’s eye goes right to that spot… and that’s it.
 They’re ready to move on to the next photo.
 But say if your subject is off to the side, the viewer becomes more engaged.
 They may start at that same subject, but then their eye starts to travel all around the image to take it all in.
 And that is what you want, that is what makes a good photograph!

 The sky is way more exciting than the grass!
 I think the image on the right gives an overall moodiness to the photo that you definitely don’t get in the image on the left.

-Yes, the eagle on the left is cool, but the guy on the right is also cool, plus you follow the fence posts and notice the ski hill in the background.
+Yes, the eagle on the left is cool, but the guy on the right is also cool, plus your eye follows the fence posts and you notice the ski hill in the background.